moleculediscovery/workshop2021/index.md

 is 4 pages (not including references).
 Details on the submission process will follow soon.

 # Important dates
- - October 30, 2021 (CET): paper submission deadline
+ - October 30, 2021: paper submission deadline
  - Mid November, 2021: paper notification
  - December 13, 2021: workshop